MicrosoftDocs/sql-docs/docs/advanced-analytics/sql-native-scoring.md

   + [rxDtree](https://docs.microsoft.com/r-server/r-reference/revoscaler/rxdtree)
   + [rxDForest](https://docs.microsoft.com/r-server/r-reference/revoscaler/rxdforest)

-If you need to use models from MicrosoftML, use realtime scoring with sp_rxPredict.
+If you need to use models from MicrosoftML, use real-time scoring with sp_rxPredict.

 ### Restrictions